 - Statement of Eligibility (not to exceed 1 page).
-The application should include a signed statement from the Principal Investigator and an institutional official establishing the eligibility of the candidate for support under this program.
+The application should include a signed statement from the PI and an Authorized Signing Official establishing the eligibility of the candidate for support under this program.
 The statement must include:

 - Clearly presented information on citizenship

 - Information on the nature of the candidate's disability, circumstances, background, or characteristics that confer eligibility under this program;

-- For diversity supplements, a convincing description of how the appointment of this specific candidate will address the issue of diversity within the national scientific workforce or within the workforce or the relevant population at the grantee institution
+- For Diversity Supplements, a convincing description of how the appointment of this specific candidate will address the issue of diversity within the national scientific workforce; and,

-- A description of any current or previous PHS research grant support the candidate has received, including start and end dates.
-Include a statement indicating that the candidate has not received any current or previous PHS support; if the candidate has, include the grant number and inclusive dates of support.
+- A description of any current or previous Public Health Service (PHS) research grant support the candidate has received, including start and end dates.
+State if the candidate has received any current or previous PHS support; if the candidate has, include the grant number and inclusive dates of support.

 - Biographical Sketch of the candidate.

 - Biographical Sketch of Investigators Who Will Contribute to the Research Mentoring.

 - If the candidate is a student at another institution (i.e., other than the grantee institution), the application must include an appropriately signed letter from a responsible official at the institution of matriculation indicating that participation at the stated level of effort is approved and will not detract from or interfere with the student's course of studies.

 - If any of the research is to be conducted at a site other than the grantee institution, an appropriately signed letter from the institution where the research is to be conducted must be submitted.
-The request must be signed by the candidate, the Principal Investigator, and the appropriate Authorized Signing Official (affiliated with the candidate institution).
+The request must be signed by the candidate, the PI, and the appropriate Authorized Signing Official (affiliated with the candidate institution).

-- If the request is for a supplement based on disability, the institution should indicate what, if any, reasonable accommodations the institution has supported or plans to provide along with a full description of how any additional support for accommodation might be used.
+- If the request is for a supplement based on disability, the institution should indicate what, if any, reasonable accommodations the institution has supported or plans to provide along with a full description of how any additional support for accommodation that might be used.
 The relationship of the proposed accommodation to the proposed project must be described.